minerupset/minerupset.github.io/blog-folder/docs/2022/First-Nest-Egg.md

 I said I wasn't going to preach and I won't.
 Cryptocurrency can be a complicated and polarizing topic.
 The best recommendation I have is to find a reputable platform (<a href='https://www.gemini.com/share/xq4mdd8tx' target='_blank'>Gemini</a> and Coinbase come to mind), invest only amounts that you are totally fine may disappear, and only invest in the broadly established currencies, like Bitcoin and Ethereum.
 No shit-coins: you're way better off going to Vegas in that case.

+Note, that is my personal link to Gemini: if you sign up using that link, we will both receive $10 in BTC (as of the time of this writing).

 ## How Much Would I Invest in These?

 Looking back at our scenario of $15,000 with $3,500 of monthly expenses, here would be my order of operations: